Most people know they can get a no-claims bonus for their car. But did you know you can build no-claims discount on your home insurance as well?

 Can I transfer my no-claims bonus if I switch home insurance providers?

-Most insurance companies will accept no-claims discounts that you’ve built up with another insurer.
+Most insurance companies accept no-claims discounts that you’ve built up with another insurer.

 Because they’re portable, you’re still free to save money by shopping around for cheaper cover at renewal.
 When comparing online quotes, make sure you input your existing no-claims discount.